rajeshnaroth/curator/curator-web/README.md

 ### Notes
 Go easy on the app.
 I am using my personal youtube API id in the calls.
 I know its a bad idea to put it in the code.
 I'll move it to an env variable soon.
 At least this will get you started.

+The app works fine on Chrome, FF and Safari.
+Make sure your security settings doesn't block localStorage access.
+FF has some weird CSS transition issue.
+Still debugging that.